only4neurips/flexdock/README.md

 # Towards Stable Representations for Flexible Protein-Protein Docking

-This is the implementation of the paper submitted to NeurIPS 2023
+This is the implementation of the paper **FlexDock** submitted to NeurIPS 2023

 ## Dependencies